Benodkk/arena-game/README.md

 Tournament in not available yet.

+Opinions does not work yet.
+They have random numbers now.

 ## Personal goal of this project

 This is first "big" project where I used redux, thats why I wanted to use as many variables as possible.
 Maybe react is not designed for making games, but this is browser game and as long as I want to develop my react skills this project seemed to be very good practice and it really was.
-Fight section would not look that good without animations and there I could practice making animations.
+Fight section would not look that good without animations and there I could practice making them.